-In December 2013 the Long Term Care Integration Project (LTCIP) was awarded a two-year grant from The SCAN Foundation to serve as the Regional Aging and Disability Service and Advocacy Coalition (Regional Coalition) for San Diego County.
-The LTCIP is carrying on the great work accomplished by the San Diego Senior Alliance who served in this role from 2011 - 2013.
+In December 2015 the Long Term Care Integration Project (LTCIP) was awarded another two-year grant from The SCAN Foundation to serve as the Regional Aging and Disability Service and Advocacy Coalition (Regional Coalition) for San Diego County.
+The LTCIP is continuing to carry on the great work accomplished by the San Diego Senior Alliance who served in this role from 2011 - 2013.

 The SCAN Foundation's Community of Constituents

 The Community of Constituents is an initiative spearheaded by The SCAN Foundation that is building a statewide movement to transform the system of care so that all Californians can age with dignity, choice and independence.
 The Regional Coalitions are joined by The California Collaborative for Long Term Services and Supports (California Collaborative), a coalition comprised of more than 30 statewide organizations that represent, serve or advocate for seniors and persons with disabilities, to comprise the Community of Constituents.
 More than 130 organizations, including community-based organizations, aging and disability service and advocacy coalitions, and consumer and provider organizations representing millions of Californians who are working at local, regional and statewide levels to improve the health care and supportive services for older adults and people with disabilities are represented on the Community of Constituents.

 The California Collaborative's Mission and Guiding Principles